Data Compression and Inference in Cosmology with Self-Supervised Machine Learning: Cosmological Parameter Inference with Sequential Simulation-Based Inference

 While strategies such as `active learning' can significantly speed up the inference process, one potential bottleneck for an SBI-based pipeline is the computational complexity of the simulator.
 Although the mock data, such as lognormal overdensity fields, can be generated fairly quickly, if one were to perform SBI on more realistic datasets, such as density fields from hydrodynamical or N-body simulations, obtaining a single sample from the simulator would take a non-trivial amount of time and computational resources.
 We address this problem by training an emulator using a normalizing flow \citep{sbi_normalizingFlows_papamakarios2021,rezende2015variational} to model the distribution of the summaries $\Vec{S}$ given a set of parameters $\Vec{\theta}$.
 The advantage of training the emulator on the summaries $S$ as opposed to the input maps themselves is that the summaries contain most (or ideally all) of the information from the maps, while, due to their lower-dimensionality, their distribution should be easier to estimate accurately than that of full maps.
 Once trained, the emulator can produce the summaries on-the-fly, which addresses the computational bottleneck.

 We construct the emulator from a stack of 8 masked autoregressive flows \citep{sbi_masked_flows_papamakarios2017}.
 The emulator is trained on the VICReg summaries of the lognormal maps from the dataset described in Sec. \ref{sec:LognormalFields_Data}.
-We train the emulator for 300 epochs using \texttt{AdamW} optimizer, with learning rate of $10^{-3}$ and cosine annealing schedule.
+We train the emulator for 300 epochs using \texttt{AdamW} optimizer, with learning rate of $2 \times 10^{-3}$ and cosine annealing schedule.
 We compare samples of summaries from the trained emulator to the summaries computed on lognormal maps in Fig. \ref{fig:LN_fields_emulated_summaries} for input parameters $\Vec{\theta}_o = \{\Omega_M = 0.3, \, \sigma_8=0.8\}$.
 By inspection, we find that the emulator can successfully reproduce key features of the distribution of the actual summaries.

 We use the trained emulator as the simulator for the SBI pipeline.
 Our observed data vector $\Vec{x}_o$ is a summary of a randomly generated lognormal overdensity map with $\Vec{\theta}_o = \{\Omega_M = 0.3, \, \sigma_8=0.8\}$.
 We run the SNPE algorithm for 10 rounds, drawing 1000 parameter-data pairs in each round and using these simulated pairs to estimate the posterior distribution of the input parameters $\Vec{\theta}$ at the end of each round of inference.
-Figure \ref{fig:LN_fields_posterior_emulator} shows the approximated posterior inferred with the SNPE algorithm (green) compared to that obtained using the inference network from Sec. \ref{sec:LognormalFields_Results} (orange): the true input parameters $\Vec{\theta}_o$ are seen to lie well within the posterior contours.
-The SNPE-obtained posteriors are however not as constraining as those obtained using the inference network, indicating the the generative emulator has not learned to perfectly capture the statistical distribution of compressed summaries.
-This can be improved through the use of more powerful generative models, and explicitly disentangled summaries to simplify their structure \citep{MI_example_LucieSmith}, which we leave to future work.
+Figure \ref{fig:LN_fields_posterior_emulator} shows the approximated posterior inferred with the SNPE algorithm (teal) compared to that obtained using the inference network from Sec. \ref{sec:LognormalFields_Results} (orange).
+We check that both posteriors are well-calibrated using simulation-based coverage calibration (SBCC) procedure \citep{sbi_deistler2022truncated} in Appendix \ref{appendix:posterior_calib}.
+The true input parameters $\Vec{\theta}_o$ are seen to lie well within the posterior contours, and the constraints obtained using the inference network are consistent with the SNPE-informed constraints.
 While this is a strictly proof-of-concept application of the VICReg-constructed summaries within the SBI framework, it demonstrates potential utility of the summaries for the downstream task of targeted posterior density estimation.